10 Tips for Cultivating & Protecting Your Mental & Emotional Health

 5. Ritualize plugging yourself in

 Identify your personal outlets and plug yourself in regularly.
 What recharges you?
 There are the obvious and important ones like sleep, hydration, nutrition, movement/exercise, fresh air and vital breathing, but knowing the self-care rituals that your body, mind and spirit thrive off of is key to cultivating resilience and wellbeing.
 For example, your outlets may be: play, time with children, unstructured time, painting, writing, reading, storytelling, dinner dates, swimming, spiritual connection, or taking a walk in nature.
-The best form of health care is self-care!

 6. Enjoy yourself